8 Best Renters Insurance Companies in Georgia of 2026

 A standard renters insurance policy also does not cover hurricanes.

-If your property is damaged by a flood and you don't have a flood insurance policy, you'll need to pay out of pocket to replace them.
+If a flood damages your property and you don't have a flood insurance policy, you'll need to pay out of pocket to replace them.

 Related: Best Flood Insurance Companies.